 The Pro Tip: You can cut your spaghetti squash into rings before roasting to get longer noodles, according to Dana Shultz of Minimalist Baker.

-The Hero Ingredient: Sweet potatoes.
-Heat up the orange veggie with tempeh, black beans, potatoes, and tomatoes for a savory, warm meal that works for breakfast, lunch, or dinner.
+The Hero Ingredient: Heat up the sweet potatoes with tempeh, black beans, potatoes, and tomatoes in The First Mess's savory, warm meal that works for breakfast, lunch, or dinner.

 The Pro Tip: Laura Wright of The First Mess suggests serving the skillet with cilantro, warm tortillas, and hot sauce.